Julian/lean.nvim/README.rst

     require('lean').setup{
       -- Enable the Lean language server(s)?
       --
-      -- false to disable, otherwise should be a table of options to pass to --  `leanls` and/or `lean3ls`.
+      -- false to disable, otherwise should be a table of options to pass to `leanls` -- See https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#leanls for details.
-      --
-      -- See https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#leanls for details.

-      -- Lean Language Server Support (on_attach is as above, your LSP handler) lsp = {
+      lsp = {
         on_attach = on_attach,
         init_options = {